 - Place the vinegar, sugar, and salt in a small, saucepan over medium heat.
 Cook until the sugar and salt have dissolved.
-Remove from the heat, add the carrots, onion, cucumber and jalapeno (if using) and stir to coat them in the vinegar mixture.
+Remove from the heat and let cool to room temperature.
+Add the carrots, daikon, onion, and jalapeno or red chili pepper (if using).
+Stir to coat them in the vinegar mixture.

 - Let sit for 20 to 30 minutes to marinate or make a day ahead and store covered in the refrigerator until ready to assemble the sandwiches.

 - Place all of the ingredients for the chicken meatballs in a large bowl and stir gently to combine.